stormpath/express-stormpath/docs/configuration.rst

 .. note::

-    If you're using Heroku you don't need to specify your credentials or application at all -- these values will be automatically populated for you.
+    If you're using Heroku you don't need to specify the credentials or your application -- these values will be automatically provided for you.

 .. tip::

     You might also want to check out
     `autoenv <https://github.com/kennethreitz/autoenv>`_, a project that makes
-    working with environment variables simpler for Linux / Mac / BSD users.
+    working with environment variables simpler for Linux/Mac/BSD users.

 Inline Options
 ----------------